hjespers/teslams/README.md

 #Requirements

-The applications provided require the 'request' node module.
+All sample applications requires the 'request' node module.
 Run "npm install request" once before running the applications.

 	npm install request

-Edit the credentials in the file "config.json" before running the programs or authentication will fail.
+The main.js and stream.js application require that you edit the credentials in the file "config.json" before running the programs or authentication will fail.

 	{
 	"username": "yourMyTeslaLogin@email.com",